LearnOnDemandSystems/docs/lod/lods-enhanced-account-security.md

 If you wish to change the email address on your Microsoft account, please read [Microsoft's documentation](https://support.microsoft.com/en-us/account-billing/change-the-email-address-or-phone-number-for-your-microsoft-account-761a662d-8032-88f4-03f3-c9ba8ba0e00b).

+If you wish to change the email address on your Google account, please read [Google Account Help](https://support.google.com/accounts/answer/19870?co=GENIE.Platform%3DAndroid&hl=en).
 ## Change Password

 Your Learn on Demand Systems account password can be changed at any time by viewing your account and clicking the Change Password button.